Bhekisile/proshop/frontend/README.md

 ### Deployment

-You can deploy this project using: Netlify
+You can deploy this project using: Netlify, Render

 <!-- AUTHORS -->